Enough-Software/enough_mail_app/README.md

 * Unified account - when you have at least 2 accounts, a unified account will show up automatically - with unified inbox, sent, trash, etc
 * Mail management: delete, mark as read/unread
 * Unsubscribe from newslettters easily
-* View attachments in app - photos, PDFs and audio files
+* View attachments in app - photos, PDFs, video and audio files
-* Compose messages: compose plain text messages and reply to/forward plain text messages
+* Compose messages: compose new messages and reply to/forward mails with WYSIWG editor
 * Save and continue draft messages
 * Attach photo-, audio-, video- or generic files.
 Attach your current location.
 * Swipe right to left to delete
 * Swipe left to right to mark as read/unread
+* Personalizae swipe actions
 * Optionally you can block external images when viewing mails
 * You can specify aliases and check for + alias support by your mail provider
 * Swipe left or right in the message details to view the next/previous message
 * Experimental 'stack' display of messages
-* Share received attachments to other apps
+* Share received attachments to other apps and forward attachments to a new message
 * Share files to Maily
 * Search for messages, including universal search
 * Delete all messages in trash and junk folders or in a search result